MarioRicalde/tmk_keyboard/keyboard/hhkb/README.md

 1. Replaces `;` with `:`, this is super useful for Vim & languages such as Ruby, CoffeeScript & CSS.
 2. Adds media bindings when pressing `fn + [qwe]`.
-3. Tapping `LShift` will make the next key apply the modifier.
+3. Tapping LShift will apply Shift to the next immediate Key.
+Think iOS.
 4. `Control` works as `Escape` when tapped.

 #### TODO